filvuk/fia-gnn/README.md

 # Predicting Lewis Acidity: Machine Learning the Fluoride Ion Affinity of p-Block Atom-based Molecules

 This repository corresponds to the publication
 L.M.
-Sigmund, S. Sowndarya S. V., A. Albers, P. Erdmann, R. S. Paton, L. Greb, _Journal_ **2024**, _issue_, pages [DOI](https://github.com/).
+Sigmund, S. Sowndarya S. V., A. Albers, P. Erdmann, R. S. Paton, L. Greb, _Journal_ **2024**, _issue_, pages [DOI](/). (currently under revision)
-The FIA49k dataset and all other data files can be downloaded from the corresponding [figshare project](https://figshare.com/) and should be placed in the "data" folder of this repository to run the provided Jupyter notebooks and Python scripts.
+The FIA49k dataset and all other data files can be downloaded from the corresponding [figshare project](https://figshare.com/projects/FIA-GNN/187050) and should be placed in the "data" folder of this repository to run the provided Jupyter notebooks and Python scripts.

 ## Use FIA-GNN via the Web App